-EDU 381 Classroom Management (3) This course is designed to give the prospective teacher an understanding of the theories of discipline, practical management of a classroom, and the establishment of a quality learning environment.
-Prerequisite: Accepted into TEP.
+EDU 381 Classroom Management (3)

+This course is designed to give the prospective teacher an understanding of the theories of discipline, practical management of a classroom, and the establishment of a quality learning environment.
+Prerequisite: acceptance into the Teacher Education Program.

-EDU 390 Field Experience III (1) Participation experience in selected attendance centers.
+EDU 390 Field Experience III (1)

+Participation experience in selected attendance centers.
 Focus will be on individual, small group, and whole group teaching (40 clock hours).
 Must take with EDU 391.
 A grade of "DE" is given for a field experience that is incomplete at the end of the semester.
-Prerequisite: EDU 291, accepted into TEP..
+Prerequisite: EDU 291, acceptanceinto the Teacher Education Program.

-EDU 391 Field Experience Seminar (1) This seminar enables the student the opportunity to reflectively and critically analyze teaching strategies in practical situations.
+EDU 391 Field Experience Seminar (1)

+This seminar enables the student the opportunity to reflectively and critically analyze teaching strategies in practical situations.
 Taken in conjunction with EDU 390.
-Prerequisite: EDU 291, accepted into TEP.
+Prerequisite: EDU 291, acceptanceinto the Teacher Education Program.